-There’s no control on them; you can pick them, take them home and use them absolutely free!
+There’s no control over them; you can pick them, take them home and use them absolutely free!

 Even one of my guides was picking them for his mates who were arriving from Kathmandu!

-But, I would be use caution in taking them away especially if you’ve never tried them and don’t know how to prepare them before consuming.
+But, I would be use caution in taking them away especially if you’ve never tried them and don’t know how to prepare them before consuming them.

 A Chitwan National Park walking safari checklist of what to bring with you

 - Suncream and bug spray, when I was here early October it was BOILING.
 It’s a great time to see wildlife but I was bathing in my own sweat.
 Take proper precaution against the sun and a hat if you have one.
 Bug spray is a must as it’s crawling with them.
 Honestly, they hang out in armies, especially around the rhino/elephant poo!

 - Clothes which cover your body, you will be walking through so much Jungle!
 Some have spiders and bugs living there and you could get bitten.
 My boyfriend got a bad reaction to the plant life and had a rash which looked like poison oak.

 - A bottle of water.
 I would recommend 1 litre if you’re only here half a day and 2 /3 if you’re here for a full day trek.
 Remember, you’ll be carrying it with you and there is no filtered water facility or shops in the park itself.